How Will the New GDPR Policies Affect Finance and Leasing Businesses?By Najeeb Ghauri, Chairman & CEO at NETSOL Technologies Inc. on 30-11--0001

 Also, it's important to collaborate with users to ensure easy access to the use of personal information.
 There should also be policies to remediate issues regarding breach of personal data.
 Not taking any action in this regard will not only cause great financial burden, but also erode the confidence of customers in the region.

-Written by Najeeb Ghauri, Chairman & CEO at NETSOL Technologies Inc.
+Najeeb Ghauri, Chairman & CEO at NETSOL Technologies Inc.